Alwin-Lin/gcpSetup/README.md

 ## Creating an image from VM

-Note: Shut down the VM for this step, if you can't,
+Note: Shut down the VM for this step.

 ```
 gcloud compute images create <YOUR_IMAGE_NAME> \